dboddie-canonical-work/disgorged-docs/build-from-github.rst

      - build-on: amd64
      - build-on: i386

-A `snap base <base-snaps.md>`__ of ``core18`` is assumed by default, unless specified otherwise.
+A :ref:`snap base <base-snaps>` of ``core18`` is assumed by default, unless specified otherwise.
 If a snap’s base doesn’t support a specified architecture, it will not be built.
 If no architecture is specified, snaps for all base-compatible architectures will attempt to be built.

 .. raw:: html